 (((endotoxin OR endotoxins) AND ("respiratory symptoms" OR asthma OR wheeze OR cough OR dyspnoea OR "chest tightness" OR "lung function" OR spirometry OR "pulmonary function" OR FEV1 OR PEF OR FVC OR “forced expiratory volume” OR “forced vital capacity” OR spirometer) AND (exposure* OR exposed OR level* OR concentration*))) AND (English[Language] OR Dutch[Language] OR German[Language] OR French[Language])

 Result: 1322 articles

-Supplement 2:
+Supplement 2: Study incentives and other airborne exposures found to be associated with the outcome variables.

+Table S2.
+Study incentives and other airborne exposures found to be associated with the outcome variables.